inasafe/inasafe-doc/docs/source/training/beginner/osm/106-editing-osm-with-josm.rst

   the GPS, and “30 Juni 2011.gpx” is the track from the GPS.
 Finally, “Field Papers” is the layer created when I added my Field Papers into JOSM.
-  You can add the Bing imagery layer, which shows satellite imagery, by clicking <<Imagery>> on the top menu of JOSM and selecting <<Bing Sat>>.
+  You can add the Bing imagery layer, which shows satellite imagery, by clicking :menuselection:`Imagery` on the top menu of JOSM and selecting :menuselection:`Bing Sat`.
-- To hide one of these layers, select one of them with your mouse and click the “Show/Hide” button that looks like this:
+- To hide one of these layers, select one of them with your mouse and click the :guilabel:`Show/Hide` button that looks like this:

 .. image:: /static/training/beginner/osm/image96.*
+   :align: center

 - You should see the layer that you selected disappear in the map window.
-  Click “Show/Hide” again, and it will reappear.
+  Click :guilabel:`Show/Hide` again, and it will reappear.
-- You can close a layer by selecting it and using the “Delete” button:
+- You can close a layer by selecting it and using the :guilabel:`Delete` button:

 .. image:: /static/training/beginner/osm/image97.*
+   :align: center

-- Lastly, it’s important to know that you can only edit the layer that is considered “Active” by JOSM.
+- Lastly, it’s important to know that you can only edit the layer that is considered "Active” by JOSM.
 If you are unable to edit the map in your map window, it’s probably because you don’t have the correct layer set as active .
 Most layers, such as GPS points, Field Papers, and satellite imagery, can’t be edited.
 The only layers that can be edited are data from OpenStreetMap, which are usually called “Data Layer 1”.
-- To make a layer active, select it in the “Layers” panel, and click on the “Activate” button:
+- To make a layer active, select it in the :guilabel:`Layers` panel, and click on the :guilabel:`Activate` button:

 .. image:: /static/training/beginner/osm/image98.*
+   :align: center

 **3. Edit**